 To the Council of the National Academy of Sciences:

-The income that supports the activities of the Academy comes from two major sources: program revenue received from sponsors to pay for the myriad studies and other activities undertaken each year by the National Research Council (NRC), and a much smaller sum that we obtain from our own endowment under the endowment spending policies adopted by the Council.
-Regarding the first of these, the 2011 results are very positive.
-Our total program revenue for 2011 was nearly 10% above 2010 revenue, an all-time high for the NRC.
-There are many NRC volunteers and staff who deserve credit for this strong showing and we are truly indebted to each one for their commitment to the mission of our organization.
+The income that supports the activities of the Academy comes from two major sources: program revenue received from government and other sponsors to pay for the large number of studies and other activities undertaken each year by the National Research Council (NRC), and a much smaller sum that we withdraw from our own endowment under the endowment spending policies adopted by the Council.

 Endowment, Trust, and Other Long-term Investments Portfolio

 As the Chairman of the Finance Committee, I am responsible, along with the other committee members, for the prudent management of the endowment and trust fund.
 The goal of the endowment is to provide stable support for the Academy’s programs and activities over time.
 To achieve this goal, the Council, acting on the recommendation of the Finance Committee, has historically authorized spending from the portfolio at a rate designed to maintain the purchasing power of the endowment over time.
 The current spending rule caps annual spending at 5% of the trailing 12-quarter average market value of the portfolio.
 The Council limited spending to 4% from 2009 through 2013, increased spending to 4.25% in 2014, and increased it again to 4.50% from 2015 through 2017.